Defense, offense or a mix of both? Who the Kraken might pick in the NHL entry draft

 Towering Swedish defenseman Simon Edvinsson, 18, was another potential top-five prospect that bounced between junior and pro leagues in his native country after COVID-19 scheduling cancellations.
 Edvinsson feels the pro time caused him to not miss a beat.

-Unlike Lucius, Edvinsson made it to the IIHF World Under-18 championships in Texas this past spring, giving Francis and Kraken scouts opportunity to gauge him firsthand playing for bronze-medalist Team Sweden.
+Unlike Lucius, Edvinsson made it to the IIHF World Under-18 championships in Texas this spring, giving Francis and Kraken scouts opportunity to gauge him firsthand playing for bronze-medalist Team Sweden.

 The Kraken has a Swedish-bent to its overseas scouting staff, with former Philadelphia Flyers stalwart Pelle Eklund and countryman Marcus Fingal based there.
 Also, Sasu Hovi hails from adjacent Finland, so he’s intricately familiar with Scandinavian hockey.